andreztz/3NewsFeed/README.md

 NewsFeed only depends on Tk, no other libraries are required.

-For more detailed instructions, see the [manual](http://mdoege.github.io/3NewsFeed/).
+For more detailed instructions, see the NewsFeed [home page](http://mdoege.github.io/3NewsFeed/) and [manual](http://mdoege.github.io/3NewsFeed/README.html).

 ![screenshot](https://github.com/mdoege/3NewsFeed/raw/master/newsfeed.png "NewsFeed screenshot")